seo6oss/wFBA/README.md

 *   **Optimal Unit Calculation:** Determines the optimal number of units to purchase, based on market demand and competition, using the formula:
     `Recommended Units = Monthly Sales (from Jungle Scout) / Number of sellers within 15% of Buy Box Price`

-### 4. Image-based Matching (Python with OpenCV Fail-safe)
+### 4. Image-based Verification (Python with Amazon SP-API)

-A robust Python module, leveraging `OpenCV`, provides a critical fail-safe mechanism.
-It uses image comparison techniques to reduce the number of false positives in product matching by an impressive 80%.
-This is particularly valuable when traditional identifiers (like barcodes) are missing or unreliable, ensuring accurate product association.
+This module leverages the Amazon Selling Partner API (SP-API) to retrieve product images directly from Amazon listings.
+This provides a critical verification step to reduce false positives in product matching.
+By comparing supplier-provided images with Amazon's official product images, the system ensures accurate product association, especially when traditional identifiers (like barcodes) might lead to ambiguous matches.

 ### 5. Comprehensive Reporting